Our top 10 tips for successfully starting a fall vegetable garden in Tucson.

 - Collard Greens: Collard greens don’t really require a long growing season, young leaves can be harvested in about 45 days, however you can get away with planting some now due to the fact that they actually don’t mind the heat as much as some of their relatives.
 Harvest the leaves while they are still young and tender for the best flavor.

 - Lettuce: It used to be that lettuce was one of those crops that would preform better if plantings were delayed until September, however a new heirloom variety of lettuce has been developed that handles warmer temperatures better and is slower to bolt than many other varieties that you may be familiar with.
 “Jericho” romaine lettuce was developed in the deserts of Israel and has been bred to be more heat and drought tolerant than other lettuce varieties.
 If you are trying to get a head start (get it) on your fall planting, this is a great variety to try right now.

 - Onion: Usually this time of year i’ll start to see some of my “I’itois” onions begin to sprout.
 Those that are sprouting get put in the garden, the rest are planted in September and October for a late spring harvest.
-For more on planting onions, please see our blog post from last September which details the correct times for planting onions of all types.
+For more on planting onions, please see our blog post that details the correct times for planting onions of all types.